pkp/pkp-docs/plugin-inventory/en/README.md

 > **IMPORTANT:**  Installing a plugin that is not compatible with your OJS/OMP/OPS version can seriously impact software functionality.
 Installing the compatible version from the Plugin Gallery is the best way to prevent technical issues.
 {:.warning}

-## Contribute a plugin
+## Contribute a Plugin {#contribute}

-If you have developed a plugin, contributing it to the Plugin Gallery is the best way to make it automatically available for OJS/OMP/OPS users to install.
-See instructions on how to do this in the [Plugin Gallery readme page](https://github.com/pkp/plugin-gallery).
+If you have developed a plugin and wish to make it available to all OJS/OMP/OPS users, we recommend contributing it to the Plugin Gallery.
+Please view the [Plugin Gallery readme page](https://github.com/pkp/plugin-gallery) on our GitHub repository for details.

 If your plugin is not available for the Plugin Gallery but you would like to have it included in the inventory below, [edit this page on GitHub](https://github.com/pkp/pkp-docs/tree/plugin-inventory/plugin-inventory) or send this information via [Documentation Feedback](https://pkp.sfu.ca/documentation-feedback/).
 Make sure the plugin is compatible with OJS/OMP/OPS 3.2+.
 Plugins not in the Gallery will be marked as “unvetted” on the list.

-## Inventory
+## Plugin Inventory {#inventory}

+The inventory below contains plugins available in the Plugin Gallery for OJS/OMP/OPS and links to related documentation written by the plugin creator or PKP.
+The list is not exhaustive and will continue to be updated as more plugins and documentation becomes available.
+For compatibility details, see the [live plugin gallery list on GitHub](https://github.com/pkp/plugin-gallery/blob/main/plugins.xml), a list of compatible plugins for possible installation with version listing.

 ### Acron